kalgynirae/csmenlopark/pages/services.md

 Our Sunday School service is at <time datetime="10:00">10:00 am</time>, and is open to students up to the age of 20.
-Sunday School instruction is based on the Bible – beginning with the Ten Commandments, the Lords Prayer, with its Spiritual Interpretation by Mary Baker Eddy, and the Sermon on the Mount.
+Sunday School instruction is based on the Bible—beginning with the Ten Commandments, the Lords Prayer, with its Spiritual Interpretation by Mary Baker Eddy, and the Sermon on the Mount.
 In class, students learn of God's love for them, and how the spiritual and moral teachings of The Bible and Science and Health can help them every day, in every